 This is the first analysis to use an indirect comparison method to compare outcomes between a randomized controlled trial setting (ROCKET AF) and a real-word study (XANTUS) in selected and unselected patients with atrial fibrillation receiving rivaroxaban for stroke prevention; the results of this comparison showed consistent efficacy and safety outcomes between the two settings

-After adjusting for differences in baseline characteristics between the high-risk ROCKET AF patient population and the lower-risk XANTUS population, rates of stroke/systemic embolism and major bleeding in rivaroxaban-treated patients were similar between the two studies Introduction
+After adjusting for differences in baseline characteristics between the high-risk ROCKET AF patient population and the lower-risk XANTUS population, rates of stroke/systemic embolism and major bleeding in rivaroxaban-treated patients were similar between the two studies

+As expected, adjusted rates of all-cause death were higher in the unselected XANTUS population compared with the ROCKET AFpopulation, which excluded patients with concomitant illness associated with a life expectancy of <2 years

+Introduction

-Atrial fibrillation (AF) is present in 1–3% of the European population and is associated with a four- to fivefold increase in the risk of stroke;1 appropriate anticoagulation has been shown to minimize this risk.
-Vitamin K antagonists (VKAs) such as warfarin have traditionally been used in this setting, but their use is complicated by food–drug and drug–drug interactions and the need for regular international normalized ratio monitoring.
-Non-VKA oral anticoagulants (NOACs; rivaroxaban, apixaban, dabigatran and edoxaban) have been approved for the prevention of stroke and systemic embolism (SE) in patients with AF.
-These agents are recommended as alternatives to VKAs in the American College of Cardiology (ACC)/American Heart Association (AHA) guidelines,2 and European Society of Cardiology (ESC) guidelines recommend NOACs in preference to VKAs based on their improved safety profile.3,4
+Atrial fibrillation (AF) is present in 1–3% of the European population and is associated with a four- to fivefold increase in the risk of stroke.1 Appropriate anticoagulation with vitamin K antagonists (VKAs; e.g., warfarin) or non-VKA oral anticoagulants (NOACs: rivaroxaban, apixaban, dabigatran and edoxaban) has been shown to minimize this risk.
+The NOACs are recommended as alternatives to VKAs in the American College of Cardiology (ACC)/American Heart Association (AHA) guidelines,2 and European Society of Cardiology (ESC) guidelines recommend NOACs in preference to VKAs based on their improved safety profile.3,4

-ROCKET AF was a randomized, double-blind phase III clinical trial to evaluate the efficacy and safety of rivaroxaban 20 mg once daily (15 mg once daily in patients with creatinine clearance 30–49 ml/min) versus warfarin for the prevention of stroke/non-central nervous system (CNS) SE in patients with AF.5 XANTUS was an international, prospective, observational study to validate the safety profile of rivaroxaban and assess the incidence of treatment-emergent safety events, such as major bleeding and death, in addition to stroke/non-CNS SE in patients with AF in a real-world setting.6 In line with previous observations from real-world clinical practice,7 dose selection may not always have been based on the label recommendation (i.e. based on renal function) and other factors, such as frailty, may have been taken into consideration.
+ROCKET AF was a randomized, double-blind phase III clinical trial to evaluate the efficacy and safety of rivaroxaban 20 mg once daily (15 mg once daily in patients with creatinine clearance 30–49 ml/min) versus warfarin for the prevention of stroke/non-central nervous system (CNS) SE in patients with AF.5 XANTUS was an international, prospective, observational study to validate the safety profile of rivaroxaban and assess the incidence of treatment-emergent safety events, such as major bleeding and death, in addition to stroke/non-CNS SE in patients with AF in a real-world setting.6

 Both studies contributed to the clinical evidence for rivaroxaban in the prevention of stroke in patients with AF, but they were conducted in patient populations with a different baseline risk of stroke.
 By design, ROCKET AF was performed in standardized conditions and in selected patients with AF (N=14,264), each at a moderate-to-high risk of stroke (CHADS2 score ≥2; Figure 1).5 XANTUS enrolled consecutive patients newly initiated on rivaroxaban (N=6784), i.e. a population in whom rivaroxaban was approved for stroke prevention in patients with AF, with no further eligibility criteria for inclusion.
 The real-world population in XANTUS had a lower baseline risk of stroke; 40.7% (n=2764) of patients in XANTUS had a CHADS2 score of 0 or 1; equivalent patients were excluded from ROCKET AF.
 The mean (standard deviation) CHADS2 score in XANTUS was 2.0 (1.3)6 compared with 3.5 (0.9) in the rivaroxaban arm of ROCKET AF (Figure 2).5 There were also population differences in the individual components of the CHADS2 score between ROCKET AF and XANTUS (Figure 2).